AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 - **Attributes**:
   - `new_col_names`: static class variable, a list of column names used to rename raw census columns
-  - `census_groups`: static class variable, a dictionary for census groups and prefixes in the renamed census dataframe
+  - `census_groups`: static class variable, a dictionary for census groups and prefixes in the renamed census DataFrame
   - `raw_census_filepath`: a string representing the file path of the raw census data
   - `census_in_counts`: a DataFrame of census data represented in counts
   - `census_in_percents`: a DataFrame of census data represented in percentages